Submit a Review & Earn an Amazon Gift Card

 Keywords: IEM 1925 dihydrobromide, IEM 1925 dihydrobromide supplier, IEM1925, 2HBr, AMPAR, antagonist, blocks, AMPA, receptor, voltage-dependent, channel, blocker, Receptors, 4198, Tocris Bioscience

 Citations are publications that use Tocris products.
+Selected citations for IEM 1925 dihydrobromide include:

-Currently there are no citations for IEM 1925 dihydrobromide.
 Do you know of a great paper that uses IEM 1925 dihydrobromide from Tocris?
 Please let us know.

 There are currently no reviews for this product.
 Be the first to review IEM 1925 dihydrobromide and earn rewards!